Ligengxin96/ffmpeg-cuda-docker/README.md

-# A docker image contain ffmpeg, chrome, cuda, nodejs
+# A Docker image based on Ubuntu 20.04 that includes FFmpeg, Chrome, CUDA 11, and Node.js 18.

 ### Cannot load *.so issue
 Check docker run command whether add `-e NVIDIA_DRIVER_CAPABILITIES=all`